Southern Draw Cigars Firethorn | Cigar Reviews by the Katman

 The draw is a bit tight.

 Big blast of red pepper.
 Really big shoe, ladies and germs.
-A bunch of malts waste no time entering the flavor profile.
-As well does the creaminess.
+Malt wastes no time entering the flavor profile.
+As well as a nice creaminess.

 Strength is medium body.